Skip to main content

 Draw parameters

-The parameters control how to draw objects on the map.
+These parameters control how objects are drawn on the map.

 Parameter values